The Definitive DIY Guide to Resolving Frequent Plumbing Issues at Home

 What are the most common plumbing problems?

-There are a few essential tools such as the plunger, an adjustable wrench, pipe wrench, Teflon tape and the screwdriver.
+You will need a few essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?